 - Other (400 million or 6 percent of the world’s population)

 - None (1.1 billion or 16% of the world’s population)

-Christians are fairly well distributed throughout the world while other groups tend to be geographically isolated.
-Roughly equal numbers of Christians live in Europe (26 percent), Latin America and the Caribbean (24 percent), and the sub-Saharan Africa region (24 percent).
+Christians are fairly well distributed throughout the world, while other groups tend to be geographically isolated.
+For example, roughly equal numbers of Christians live in Europe (26 percent), Latin America and the Caribbean (24 percent), and the sub-Saharan Africa region (24 percent).

 Seventy-five percent of the religiously unaffiliated life in the Asia-Pacific region; the number of religiously unaffiliated living in China is about twice the population of the United States at 700 million.

 Similarly, 62 percent of the world’s Muslims live in the Asia Pacific region of the country.

 The study also showed that about three-quarters of the world’s people live in regions where their religious group makes up most of the population.
 Overwhelmingly, Hindus and Christians live in countries where they are in the majority.

 Ninety-seven percent of Hindus live in the majority, most living in India, Mauritius, and Nepal.

 Similarly, about 87 percent of Christians living the world’s 157 majority Christian nations.